aim-rsf/Synthetic-Data/synthetic-datasets-inventory.md

 - The NHSE Data Science Case Studies[^5] offer code & methods to generate synthetic data.
 - NHS Digital ran an Artificial data pilot[^6], creating three synthetic datasets based on Hospital Episode Statistics (from NHS Hospitals across England).
 - NHS England share a synthetic version of A&E data[^7]
 - There appears to be no cost for these datasets, and they can be downloaded from the websites directly.

+**ONS**
+> This sections needs expanding/updating

+The ONS seem to be working on synthetic datasets: they have synthetic data methods papers[^8] where they talk about a synthetic version of the Labour Force Survey and a blog post detailing their collaboration with Data Science Campus[^9].

 [^1]: https://cprd.com/synthetic-data
 [^2]: https://cprd.com/primary-care-data-public-health-research